jameshughes89/cs102/src/site/topic20.rst

     * Worst case scenario, we look at every element in the array before we make a conclusion --- linear :math:`O(n)`
     * Best case scenario, the thing we are looking for is the first element --- constant :math:`O(n)`
     * On average, the element will be in the middle --- linear :math:`O(n)` --- remember, we ignore non-dominant terms, and :math:`1/2` is a constant, which is dominated by a linear term
-        * For every time it's the last element, it could be the first element in another search
+        * For every time it's the first element, it could be the last element in another search
-        * For every time it's the 2nd element, it could be in the second position in another search
+        * For every time it's the 2nd element, it could be in the second last position in another search
         * ...